Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Problem Statement

-In this work here, thus suppose the gain matrix is under structural constraints, which is expressed by $K\in \Phi$, and $\Phi$ represents the set consisting of all the gain matrices that satisfy the prescribed structural constraints.
+where $Q \succeq 0$, $R \succ 0$. $(A,B)$ is assumed to be stabilizable, $(A, \sqrt Q)$ is assumed to be detectable.
+For the sake of simplicity, and also aligning with the standard practice in the LQR formulation, we ignore the parameter $K$ in the expression $u(K)$ in the following text.
+In this work, we suppose that the gain matrix is under structural constraints, which is expressed by $K\in \Phi$, and $\Phi$ represents the set consisting of all the gain matrices that satisfy the prescribed structural constraints.
 In particular, the rather commonly occurring case of zero-element constraints are to be considered in this work.

 If there is a single constraint imposed on $K$, the optimization problem can be expressed in the following form: